 The module grade results from the team project accompanying the semester and the presentation of the team project.
 The overall impression is assessed.
 Further details will be provided at the beginning of the course.

-8.204 Course: Practical Project Robotics and Automation I (Software) [T-INFO-104545]
+8.206 Course: Practical Project Robotics and Automation I (Software) [T-INFO-104545]

-Responsible: Prof. DrIng.
-Björn Hein Prof. DrIng.
-Thomas Längle Organisation: KIT Department of Informatics Part of: M-INFO-102224 - Practical Project Robotics and Automation I (Software)
+Part of: M-INFO-102224 - Practical Project Robotics and Automation I (Software)

-Type Credits Grading scale Recurrence Version Examination of another type 6 Grade to a third Each term 1
+Type Credits Grading scale Grade to a third Recurrence Each term 1